You are here

 Supporting our small business community:

-As the Growth Hub for Oxfordshire, we manage two programmes: the Elevate Programme, which supports SMEs to start up and grow, and Innovation Support for Business which helps SMEs to bring new ideas to market.
+As the Growth Hub for Oxfordshire, we manage two programmes: the eScalate Programme, which supports Oxfordshire’s small and medium sized enterprises (SMEs) that are scale-ups or have scale-up potential, and socially minded enterprises, and Innovation Support for Business which helps SMEs to bring new ideas to market.
 Both programmes are funded by the European Regional Development Fund, the Department for Business, Energy & Industrial Strategy and OxLEP.

 Bringing employers and education together